Honduran president headed to China in first trip after ties established | Law-Order

 Honduran president headed to China in first trip after ties established

-Honduran President Xiomara Castro will travel to China in "the next few hours," a state media publication announced on Monday, the first presidential visit after the Central American nation and Asian giant established diplomatic relations in March.
-Castro's trip marks another step in the new relationship, after Honduras ditched ties with Taiwan in favor of Beijing.
+Foreign Minister Enrique Reina told reporters at an event inaugurating China's embassy in Tegucigalpa that Castro will travel on Tuesday and the presidential trip will extend over four days.
+Castro's travel to the world's second biggest economy stemmed from an invitation from her Chinese counterpart Xi Jinping, Honduran state media outlet Poder Popular wrote in story published earlier on Monday.

-Honduran President Xiomara Castro will travel to China in "the next few hours," a state media publication announced on Monday, the first presidential visit after the Central American nation and Asian giant established diplomatic relations in March.
+Honduran President Xiomara Castro is set to travel this week to China, her foreign minister said on Monday, which will be the leftist leader's first visit to the Asian giant after establishing formal diplomatic relations with it in March.

-Castro's trip marks another step in the new relationship, after Honduras ditched ties with Taiwan in favor of Beijing.
-"President Xiomara Castro will travel in the next few hours to the People's Republic of China in response to an invitation from her Asian counterpart Xi Jinping," state media outlet Poder Popular wrote in story published on Monday.
+Castro's trip marks the latest step in the two nations' new relationship, after her government ditched ties with Taiwan in favor of Beijing.
+Foreign Minister Enrique Reina told reporters at an event inaugurating China's embassy in Tegucigalpa that Castro will travel on Tuesday and the presidential trip will extend over four days.

-The two countries launched diplomatic relations after Castro's decision to cut ties with Taiwan in a bid for more investment and jobs from the much larger Chinese economy.
-The Honduran foreign minister said last month both sides will "soon" begin talks towards a trade deal, with coffee set to be the first Honduran export to the massive Chinese market.
+Castro's travel to the world's second biggest economy stemmed from an invitation from her Chinese counterpart Xi Jinping, Honduran state media outlet Poder Popular wrote in story published earlier on Monday.
+Honduras and China launched diplomatic relations after Castro cut ties with Taiwan in a bid for more investment and jobs from the much larger Chinese economy.

+Last month, Reina announced that both sides will "soon" begin trade talks, with coffee set to be the first Honduran export to the massive Chinese consumer market.
+The minister added on Monday that several "cooperation agreements" would be signed, but did not specify further.

-Castro's leftist government is also seeking agreements with China to lighten the nation's debt burden
+Castro's government is also seeking deals with China to lighten the nation's debt burden.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)